Restaurant Branding 101: Straightforward Strategies That Work

 3. Design your brand’s look and feel.

 Your brand identity is the visual and emotional representation of your restaurant.
-Start by creating a cohesive design that includes your logo, color palette, and typography.
+Start by creating a cohesive design system built on your logo, color palette, and typography.
+These foundational elements shape the way your restaurant is recognized and remembered.

 4. Create a Consistent Customer Experience

-Consistency builds trust.
-Whether dining in, responding to one of your posts on social media, or ordering online, a cohesive experience reassures customers they’ll always get what they love about your restaurant.
+Consistency builds trust, and whether guests are dining in, engaging on social media, or ordering online, a cohesive experience reassures them they’ll always get what they love.
+That trust fuels loyalty, repeat business, and referrals, making it a cornerstone of long-term success.

 5. Make sure your branding is recognizable everywhere customers find you.